amandasiriwardane/amandasiriwardane/README.md

 ## 🚀 About Me
 Passionate Computer Engineering student at the University of Peradeniya with a strong foundation in software development and growing interest in AI and Machine Learning.
 I love building scalable systems, intuitive dashboards, and creative tech solutions that blend engineering with design.

-- 🔭 I’m currently working on **Safe Plus – Smart Safety Helmet** (Full-stack + IoT safety system)
+- 🔭 I’m currently working on FInal Year Project - VLM Based Discovery for Knee OSteoarthritis Phenotypes
-- 🌱 I’m learning more about **Machine Learning, Cloud Deployment & Image Processing**
+- 🌱 I’m learning more about **Machine Learning, Full Stack Development & AI**
-- 👯 I’m open to **collaborations** on MERN stack, IoT dashboards & ML projects
+- 👯 I’m open to **collaborations** on Full Stack Development & ML projects
 - 🎨 I also enjoy **drawing, illustration, and UI/UX design**

 ---